 Dr. Gaines worked closely with Lincoln physician James Styner after a small plane accident in 1976 in which Dr. Styner's wife died and his four young children were seriously injured.
 They suffered numerous injuries from lacerations and fractures to head injuries.
 Dr. Styner was alarmed when he saw how doctors in the small rural hospital near the crash site had little training in the management of serious trauma.
 He worked with several colleagues including Dr. Gaines and the prototype for the Advanced Trauma Life Support (ATLS) course was held two years later.
 Since then ATLS has been taught to more than a million doctors in more than 50 countries.

-In 1975, while ATLS was being born, Saint Joseph Hospital moved from south Omaha to what is now Creighton University Medical Center at 601 North 30th Street.
+In 1975, while ATLS was being born, Saint Joseph Hospital moved from south Omaha to what is now Creighton University Medical Center - Bergan Mercy at 7500 Mercy Road.
 The third floor became the "life support" floor, consolidating all emergency and intensive care services onto one level.
 Included were the emergency department, surgical suites, recovery, radiology, intensive care, coronary care and the catheterization laboratory.
 In 1979, Saint Joseph procured Life Flight, its medical helicopter, for more quickly transporting severely ill and injured patients.
 The helicopter was on call 24 hours a day and landed on a helipad just yards from the emergency entrance on the life support level.
 Saint Joseph was only the ninth hospital in the country to start such a program and the first in Nebraska with helicopter service.

 At about the same time, officials with the city of Omaha recognized the value of a trauma center and created the job of medical director of emergency medical training.
 Anthony Carnazzo, M.D., became director, responsible for training emergency medical technicians (EMTs).
 Dr. Carnazzo trained class after class of paramedics and set up advanced level classes and EMT courses.